Getting started with Flutter on a Mac

 Checking your Flutter environment

-Once you have completed the development pre-requisites above you can use the flutter doctor command to check your environment is set up correctly and flutter upgrade to check you have the latest release
+Once the pre-requisites are in place, use flutter doctor to verify your environment and flutter upgrade to confirm you are on the latest stable release.

 % flutter upgrade